Novartis says trial results back Tasigna drug

 More than twice as many patients treated with Tasigna continued to show undetectable levels of the disease compared with Glivec, according to the data.
 Novartis said the results were statistically significant.

-Meanwhile, four-year data from the ENESTnd trial showed more than three times as many patients being treated with Tasigna as a frontline therapy experienced a reduction in the level of disease versus Glivec, marketed as Gleevec in the United States.
+Meanwhile, four-year data from the ENESTnd trial showed more than three times as many patients being treated with Tasigna as a frontline therapy experienced a reduction in the level of disease versus Glivec.